 It's well known that consuming an excess amount of sugar is bad for our health.
-Obesity, chronic diseases such as heart disease and type 2 diabetes, depression it’s all caused by sugar.
-With a little determination, you can train yourself to stop craving sugar.
-Here’s how I stopped sugar cravings and balanced my body for good.
+Obesity, chronic diseases such as heart disease and type 2 diabetes, depression - It's all caused by SUGAR.
+With these easy to follow steps, you can train yourself to stop craving sugar.
+Here are the TIPS how to stop sugar cravings and lose weight.

-For years, dietitians advised us that to cut down fat and cholesterol intake.
-These two foods were believed to be causing the obesity, diabetes, and heart disease epidemics.
+For years, dietitians advised us to cut down fat and cholesterol intake.
+These two foods believed to cause the obesity, diabetes, and heart disease epidemics.
 But a growing number of nutritionists are now pointing the finger at SUGAR, claiming that our over-consumption of sodas, candy, cookies, and other sweets and processed foods are the real cause of our health crisis.
 Not only that, sugar is proven to be highly addictive, like drugs.

 I suffered from real sugar addiction.
 My sugar craving was really REALLY bad.
 Sugary drinks, soda, cookies, candy bars, cakes, muffins, waffles, chocolate... it may helped me cope with the everyday stressful life, but sugar binging (and overall unhealthy lifestyle) led me to serious obesity.

-When I started my healthy lifestyle, I knew that my sugar addiction is the first thing I need to resolve.
+When I started my healthy lifestyle, I knew that my sugar addiction was the first thing I needed to resolve.
 I struggled so hard to get off the sugar and to stop my sugar cravings.
-It took me about month to overcome my sugar addiction and to get my body in balance.
-I've been through painful and rather unpleasant cold turkey.
+It took me about a month to overcome my sugar addiction and to get my body in balance.
+I've been through painful and rather unpleasant cold turkey quitting.
 I suffered from substantial pain in my stomach and my bowels.
 I was very nervous and tense.
 It was a nightmare.
 But these unpleasant feelings didn't last forever.
 I've followed some rules that helped me ease these unpleasant feelings and in the end resolve my sugar addiction.

-Soda drinks and store-bought juices are loaded with added sugars and highly addicted.
+Soda drinks and store-bought juices are loaded with added sugars andand are highly addictive.
 They are worse than solid food since they’re quickly absorbed into the body.
-Instead of soda, I started drinking plain water – a LOTS of it.
+Instead of soda, I started drinking plain water – and LOTS of it.
 The water helped me flush toxins out of my body and reduced my craving for sweets.
-Since I'm a fan of flavored drinks, I did add few drops of lemon or grapefruit in my water bottle.
+Since I'm a fan of flavored drinks, I did add few drops of lemon or grapefruit to my water bottle.
 I even tossed some berries in the glass.
-Lemon and other fruits gave a nice flavor to the plain water but also a boost of vitamin too.
+Lemon and other fruits not only gave a nice flavor to the plain water but also a vitamin boost, too.

-I realized that my stressful, busy lifestyle raises the cortisol levels in my body and that’s what’s drives my sugar cravings.
+I realized that my stressful, busy lifestyle was raising the cortisol levels in my body and consequently, that was what was driving my sugar cravings.
 I knew I had to reduce that stress somehow, so I started exercising - walking and practicing yoga.
-That helped me not only with my stress but also jump-started my weight loss.
+That helped me not only with my stress but also to jump-start my weight loss.
 I felt better when I was physically active, and that helped me to feel psychically better.
 In addition to many health benefits, exercise starts a chain reaction that lowers your desire for unhealthy, high-calorie foods.

-That meant all store bought packaged food like sauces, ketchup, salad dressings, including flavored yogurts, etc. I learned to make all these HOMEMADE, added sugar-free.
+That meant all store bought packaged food like sauces, ketchup, salad dressings,and even flavored yogurts, etc. I learned to make all these HOMEMADE, without added sugars.
 The key to reducing sugar cravings is to focus on having a healthy diet by adding real, wholesome foods to it.
 So I started eating more REAL food, fresh veggies, whole grains, and less store-bought stuff.

-High protein foods like eggs, cottage cheese, Greek yogurt, quark cheese, and oats reduces sugar cravings while eating sufficient amounts of healthy fats like avocado, nuts and seeds and olive oil for breakfast helps keeping hormones balanced.
+High protein foods like eggs, cottage cheese, Greek yogurt, quark cheese, and oats reduces sugar cravings, while eating sufficient amounts of healthy fats like avocado, olive oil, and nuts and seeds for breakfast helps keeping hormones balanced.
 Breakfast has become my favorite and most important meal of the day.
 It is now a part of my daily routine.
 I also learned how to make my breakfast well balanced and super healthy.
 If you're looking for inspiration, check out my healthy breakfast recipes.